emfluencekc/emfl-api_php-lib/README.md

 echo '<h1>RESULT</h1><pre>' . var_export($result, TRUE) . '</pre>';
 ```

-This will give you a response, even though the API key is bogus.
+This will give you a response, even though the API token is bogus.

 Check out example.php for a ready-to-use version of this.